-Normally, when something is brewing in Jasmine’s skin, it smells like a “moldy rag”.
+Usually, when something is brewing in Jasmine’s skin, it smells like a “moldy rag.”
 You know, if you have a towel or rag that was damp for too long.
-(I say moldy, but it is actually bacteria what is causing the smell)
+(I say moldy, but it is actually bacteria that is causing the smell)

-Last week I thought it smelled rather different, but wasn’t sure what to make of it.
-Jasmine got her bath and everything smelled right that night.
+Last week I thought it smelled somewhat different, but I wasn’t sure what to make of it.
+Finally, Jasmine got her bath, and everything smelled right that night.

 The next day though, the smell was back with a vengeance.